rasilab/tfcb_2018/README.md

 You are encouraged to search online for solutions, and discuss the homework with your classmates.
 You should however write the assignment answers yourself.

 Homeworks should be submitted only as PDF files through <https://canvas.uw.edu>.
 Note that you can export both `Rmarkdown` documents and `Jupyter` notebooks to PDF.
-Check that PDF looks as you expected before submission.
+Check before submission that the PDF file looks as you expect it to be.

 If you need to submit a homework late, please check with the instructor at least 24 hours before the due date.